perlasaicharanreddy/AndroidappDevelopment/README.md

 - There is no centralized database can be created as information not at one place.
 - More money and paper and other resources are wasted to store the record of available rooms and customers

-**DISADVANTAGES OF THE MANUAL SYSTEM**
+**Disadvantages of the manual System**

-1. There is maximum possibility of losing customers record and files or mix up customer’s record.
+- There is maximum possibility of losing customers record and files or mix up customer’s record.
-1. As we are not sure and we can to re use past records, unwanted duplication of information and data is possible.
+- As we are not sure and we can to re use past records, unwanted duplication of information and data is possible.
-1. As the actual file is available, there are chances that one can use the files and information whiteout permission or right.
+- As the actual file is available, there are chances that one can use the files and information whiteout permission or right.
-1. Maintaining file security and standard is difficult
+- Maintaining file security and standard is difficult
-1. As very easy access to guest information by unintended users, guest information is extremely unconfidential.
+- As very easy access to guest information by unintended users, guest information is extremely unconfidential.
-1. Reusing or retrieves of guest records is extremely difficult.
+- Reusing or retrieves of guest records is extremely difficult.
-1. Human are required to fill forms and enter data, manual data entry leaves to errors.
+- Human are required to fill forms and enter data, manual data entry leaves to errors.

-4. **OBJECTIVE**
+4. **Objective**
 - With this app Customers can easily go online with their mobile phones or tablets to browse about hotels within their vicinity.
 - Guests can be able to book for rooms within their budgets after seeing and accessing these hotels within their vicinity.
 - Receptionists can easily access customer’s information online without delay or with little delay.
 - Fraud done by the receptionist by not registering every customer will not occur because the customers details will be online and can be accessed by the managers too.

-5. **SCOPE**
+5. **Scope**

 This project is aimed at developing an online application for hotel reservation.
 This system can be used by end users (Customer and hotel owners i.e agents) and administrator to perform extensible tasks, to reserve and sale hotel room in an easy and secure manner.
 The following facilities have been implemented :